peteroupc/peteroupc.github.io/randomnotes.md

 <a id=Weighted_Choice_with_Biased_Coins></a>
 ### Weighted Choice with Biased Coins

-This section describes weighted choice algorithms that can be used if the only source of randomness we have is coins with known or unknown bias.
+This section describes a way to implement weighted choice of one or more items from coins with unknown bias.
 Assuming that we only have&mdash;

 - a list of non-negative integer weights (that need not sum to 1), and
 - a "biased coin" which returns true with _unknown_ probability of heads and false otherwise,